 ifs/phys_ec/callpar.F90) is modified to introduce extra fields, they must also have GRIB codes defined.

-Note that defining the GRIB codes here does not enable their output from the model, which must be done using the NAMFPC namelist (see below).
+Note that defining the GRIB codes does not enable their output from the model.
+This must be done using the NAMFPC namelist (see below).

 Available tendency and flux fields